-The group with whom the respondent was trying the ‘game’ had left Kladusa on the 1st of March.
+The group with whom the respondent was trying to cross the border had left Kladusa on 1st March.

-Before crossing road number 6 in Croatia they had to cross some cultivated fields–it was night time but there was enough light to recognize them.
+Before crossing road number 6 in Croatia, they had to cross some cultivated fields.
+It was night time but there was enough light to recognize them.
 Two white vehicles, one van, and one small car were hiding on the other side of the road.
-According to the respondent, the police used binoculars to identify people.
-There were two types of police present, one dressed in black and the other unit in green uniforms.
+According to the respondent, the officers in the cars, which he assumed to belong to the police used binoculars to identify people.
+There were two types of officers present, one dressed in black and the other unit in green uniforms.
 The officers ran towards them and apprehended them.
-They ordered them to sit down, and just after that, one authority shot with a gun pointing at the sky.
+They ordered them to sit down, and just after that, one of them shot with a gun pointing at the sky.
 So everyone sat down because they were afraid.
-First, the officers looked for an English speaker but none of them answered, so one police officer made a call to someone, and some minutes later border police appeared.
+First, the officers looked for an English speaker but none of them answered, so one officer made a call to someone, and some minutes later, according to the respondent, border police appeared.

 Meanwhile, one of the officers asked them for their passports.
-As none of them had any documents, the police answered: “If you don’t have a passport why do you come here?”
+As none of them had any documents, the he answered: “If you don’t have a passport why do you come here?”

 The authorities ordered them to sit down on their knees in a line and to wait for the other officers to arrive at the location.
-They waited a while for the border police, who arrived in a white van, which the respondent describes as being “like a Combi”.
+The respondent states, that they waited a while for the border police, who arrived in a white van, which the respondent describes as being “like a Combi”.
 The officers ordered them to get into the van.

 The way back to the border lasted two and a half hours.
 The respondent remembers there being little space in the van, just two benches where six people could sit.
 Not all of them had a seat, and the respondent says the journey was very uncomfortable.
 Some of the companions of the respondent vomited and others suffered anxiety.

-As the clothes were burning, one border officer told them: “If you come here another time, I will kill you.”
-While the same man was threatening them with a gun, pointing it at them.
-Then, the police said, “GO!!!”, and they walked back to Bosnia.
+As the clothes were burning, one border officer told them: “If you come here another time, I will kill you.”, while he was threatening them with a gun, pointing it at them.
+Then, the officers said, “GO!!!”, and they walked back to Bosnia.